-A crunchy cornmeal crust really elevates this spinach quiche.
+An easy-to-make cornmeal crust really elevates this simple spinach quiche.
 You may never go back to a regular pie crust.

 About this spinach quiche